Revisiting thermodynamics at the outskirts of the Perseus cluster with Suzaku: importance of modeling the Hot Galactic gas: Analysis and results

 \subsection{Systematic uncertainties}

 Since the EM$_{\rm HG}$ exhibits some azimuthal dependence, it is challenging to constrain their spatial distribution within the virial radius.
 The EM$_{\rm HG}$ varies by a factor of two between the adjacent two arms at most.
 Signs of spatial variation appear along the W, SE, and S arms.
 Yet, whether this variation arises from the HG component or the ICM emission remains unclear.
 To evaluate the effect of the uncertainties in the EM$_{\rm HG}$, we increased the EM$_{\rm HG}$ by a factor of 1.5 relative to the horizontal lines in figure \ref{fig:radial} and re-fitted the spectra within 100$^\prime$.
 Figure \ref{fig:syshg} compares $kT_{\rm ICM}$ and EM$_{\rm ICM}$ obtained from this and the baseline fits.
+Beyond 95$'$, the temperature uncertainties are too large for a meaningful assessment of systematic differences between the models, and these data points were excluded from the plot.
 The typical differences in $kT_{\rm ICM}$ and EM$_{\rm ICM}$ are 0.6 keV and 1.5 $\times 10^{-3}{\rm cm^{-6}pc}$, respectively.

 We also fit the spectra with the standard soft X-ray background model, removing the HG component.
 Hereafter, we refer to this model as the standard background model.
 The resulting $kT_{\rm ICM}$ and EM$_{\rm ICM}$ are also plotted in figure \ref{fig:syshg}.
 Their radial profiles are shown in figure \ref{fig:sicm} in Appendix \ref{sec:sicm}.
 Without including the HG component, both $kT_{\rm ICM}$ and EM$_{\rm ICM}$ become flat beyond $\sim 100^\prime$ at $\sim 1$ keV and several $\times 10^{-3} {\rm cm^{-6}pc}$, respectively.
 These results support the presence of a relatively flat and slowly varying soft X-ray component with a temperature of $\sim$1 keV, possibly located in the foreground of the Perseus cluster.
 The differences in $kT_{\rm ICM}$ and EM$_{\rm ICM}$ between the baseline and the standard background models can reach up to 1 keV and a few $\times 10^{-3}{\rm cm^{-6}pc}$, respectively.
 Even around $\sim r_{500}$, the standard background model sometimes yields $kT_{\rm ICM}$ values that are lower by $\sim 1$ keV.